deployphp/docs/examples/inventory.md

 host('project.com');
 ```

-If you have one host for production and another for staging next example is sufficient.
+If you have one host for production and another for staging the next example is sufficient.

 > Right behavior for `dep deploy` command is to _deploy staging_, and to deploy prod is `dep deploy production`.